rattrayalex/davidlefkowitz.com/_compositions/surfers-guide-for-the-perplexed-or-jonah-on-the-raging-sea-clarinetbassoon-version.md

   reviewer: ''
 soundcloud_ids:
 - ''
-title: Elegy for Grandpa
+title: 'Surfer''s Guide for the Perplexed (or: Jonah on the Raging Sea) (Clarinet/Bassoon version)'
 translator: ''
 youtube_ids:
-- LfC-YVtQh1Y
+- ''

 ---